 - damage to sporting equipment by a common carrier.
 So, if your fins, mask or scuba equipment gets damaged or stolen while in transit with a common carrier, you can make a claim.

 - High-value items such as sporting equipment, camera and tech (such as underwater cameras) and other personal items, as long as they are added to the policy at the time of purchase.

 Note: be aware that there is an AUD$100 policy excess per claimable event for medical and baggage claims.

 What’s not covered

-- any dive which takes you below your current qualification limits, or any dive which takes you below the scuba activity level you chose when buying your policy under any circumstances.
+- Any dive which takes you below your current qualification limits or any dive over 40 meters under any circumstances

-- Any on-going medical expenses once you return to your home country
+- Any on-going medical expenses once you return to Australia